Shraddha Sharma

 Shraddha Sharma is an Indian singer from Dehradun, Uttarakhand who started out by uploading videos to YouTube.
 The first video was a cover of the song "Main Tenu Samjhawan ki" from the movie Virsa, uploaded when Sharma was 15, on 30 April 2011.

 Sharma signed an album deal with Universal and a YouTube deal with Culture Machine.

 Her album was launched at the inaugural YouTube Fan Fest on 1 March 2014 in Mumbai.
 Titled Raastey, the album is an eclectic mix of pop, R&B, rock and dance.
-Titled after the lead song "Raastey", the album, according to Sharma, is all about life and the road that lies ahead.
-All of the songs on the album were written by acclaimed songwriter Ankur Tewari.

 After Sharma released her video "Dum Maro Dum", she planned to begin composing her next single.